japila-books/spark-sql-internals/docs/spark-sql-ExpressionEncoder-LocalDateTime.md

 A much better solution would be to provide a custom `Encoder` that would expand the types supported in Spark SQL.

-`LocalDateTimeEncoder` is an _attempt_ to develop a custom <<spark-sql-ExpressionEncoder.adoc#, ExpressionEncoder>> for Java's https://docs.oracle.com/javase/8/docs/api/java/time/LocalDateTime.html[java.time.LocalDateTime] so you don't have to map values to another supported type.
+`LocalDateTimeEncoder` is an _attempt_ to develop a custom <<spark-sql-ExpressionEncoder.md#, ExpressionEncoder>> for Java's https://docs.oracle.com/javase/8/docs/api/java/time/LocalDateTime.html[java.time.LocalDateTime] so you don't have to map values to another supported type.

 ====
 public final class *LocalDateTime*